swcreative/project0/README.md

 The number of wins each player are kept in your browser storage.
 You must either click 'Clear Scores' or close your browser window to reset the scores.

 ## TECHNOLOGIES USED
-A combination of HTML, CSS and JavaScript files were used.
+- html
+- css
+- JavaScript
+- jquery (jquery-1.7.2.js)
+- LocalStorage

 Localstorage is used to keep the scores locally.
-This is especially important if you go to help screen and then return to the main screen.
+This is especially important if you navigate to help screen and then return to the main screen.

 For CSS, normalizes and reset css files were used to clean up any browser default formatting.